-Current members include Cornelia Baumgartner, Joe Connelly, Jean Glowacki, Amanda Golert, Dave Harrison, Ph.D., Martin Hartman, Jan Isaacs-Henry, Chantal Keeney, Marylaine Léger, Erika Leonard, Anne Mason, Marc Mieuller, John Luna-Sparks, and Amy Tiemann, Ph.D.
+Current members include Cornelia Baumgartner, Joe Connelly, Jean Glowacki, Amanda Golert, Dave Harrison, MD, Martin Hartman, Jan Isaacs-Henry, Chantal Keeney, Marylaine Léger, Erika Leonard, Anne Mason, Marc Meilleur, John Luna-Sparks, and Amy Tiemann, PhD.

 Kidpower would simply not exist without the love, generosity, and help of the members of my family.

-Ed van der Zande has been my husband and life partner for almost 40 years.
+Ed van der Zande has been my husband and life partner for over 40 years.
 Ed’s unwavering, constant support, expertise, and commitment have enabled Kidpower to grow up in our home and in our lives.
-He supported our organization and family for over ten years when Kidpower was getting started, when our organization had very little income and many expenses.
+He supported our organization and family for over ten years as Kidpower was getting started, when our organization had very little income and many expenses.
 He then donated many years of time and expertise as our Director of Strategic Planning, Finance, and Grants and continues to provide a great deal of volunteer help as well as donated space in our home.

 Our children, Chantal Keeney and Arend van der Zande, have shared their family with Kidpower since we began.
-They are the reasons why I first started doing this work – and our joyous granddaughters Svea and Ida Keeney inspire us to keep doing it!
+They are the reasons why we first started doing this work – and our joyous granddaughters Svea and Ida Keeney inspire us to keep doing it!
 Also, as Chantal at age eight explained, “Me and my little brother taught her everything she knows.”

 As an adult, Chantal has brought extensive leadership, creativity, expertise, and energy to our organization.
-Her husband, Brian Keeney, supports Kidpower both directly and by making our daughter happy.
 Arend provides cheerful encouragement when I need it and permission to share potentially embarrassing stories.
 For years, Arend also gave me computer crisis management at 4 a.m. when I was desperate.

 My father, Raim Regelson, has given me a foundation of confidence, teaching me from the time I was small to “walk in as if you own the place.”
 My mother, Lily Regelson, has given me a foundation of insight, teaching me to tune in to others and to look before I leap.
 Thank you to both of my parents for teaching me to do good in the world, put important things into writing, and be true to myself.